NiliRahmani/Alzheimer-s-Dementia-Recognition-through-Spontaneous-Speech/ReadMe.md

+Introduction
-Alzheimer's Dementia Recognition through Spontaneous Speech

-My main idea to solve this issue is extracting some features out of the speech signals and then training a classification model using the features.
-The main paper that I have used for feature selection is: "Simple and robust audio-based detection of biomarkers for Alzheimer’s disease".
+This repository contains code and information related to the recognition of Alzheimer's Dementia through spontaneous speech.
+The main idea is to extract relevant features from the speech signals and train a classification model using these features.
+The primary paper used for feature selection is titled "Simple and robust audio-based detection of biomarkers for Alzheimer's disease."

+Feature Extraction
-The code 'Feature_Extraction.ipnb' reads all the audio files one by one, clipps them to some 20 second length files which have a overlap of 1 second. then it extracts the features out of each clipped file.
-For data augmentation, the clipping and feature extraction process has been repeatd for all the files with 4 new speeds: 0.7 ,0.8 , 1.2 and 1.3.
+The code Feature_Extraction.ipynb is responsible for reading all the audio files one by one and clipping them into 20-second length segments with a 1-second overlap.
+After the clipping process, it extracts features from each clipped file.
+To enhance data diversity, the clipping and feature extraction process has been repeated for all files with four different speeds: 0.7, 0.8, 1.2, and 1.3.

+Problem Formulation
-The problem has been considered in 2 cases:
+The problem has been approached in two different cases:

-1. classification considering 2 classes (normal or with dementia)
+Classification considering 2 classes (normal or with dementia).
-2. classification considering 4 classes (considering stage of the dementia - classes: normal, stage1, stage2, stage3)
+Classification considering 4 classes, taking into account the stage of dementia (classes: normal, stage 1, stage 2, stage 3).
+Model Training

-finally the 'model_training.ipnb' trains  4 different models using the extracted features and the results have been shown.
-As we can see the RandomForest has the best accuracy and so it has been chosen as the best model for prediction.
+The model_training.ipynb notebook is responsible for training four different models using the extracted features.
+The results have been presented and analyzed, showing that the RandomForest model achieved the highest accuracy.
+Therefore, it has been selected as the best model for prediction.

+Audio Files
-*Attention!
-Due to GitHub's file size limit of 100.00 MB I couldn't upload the audio files here so this is a link to access them: https://drive.google.com/drive/folders/1jNgJuWBAFtE-TMdUQ45ZFlfNT1TUkO4a?usp=sharing
+Please note that due to GitHub's file size limit of 100.00 MB, the audio files could not be uploaded directly to this repository.
+Instead, you can [access the audio files here](https://drive.google.com/drive/folders/1jNgJuWBAFtE-TMdUQ45ZFlfNT1TUkO4a?usp=sharing).

+For any questions, suggestions, or collaborations, feel free to reach out.

+Thank you!